2010 United States House of Representatives elections in New York

 The 2010 congressional elections in New York were held on November 2, 2010 to determine representation from the state of New York in the United States House of Representatives.
 New York had 29 seats in the House.
 Representatives are elected to two-year terms.

 The election marked the first time that New York used electronic voting, as the state was the last to implement the process under the Help America Vote Act.
+Democrats had gained an additional seat in a 2009 special election in the 23rd district, bringing Republicans to an all-time low of 2 seats in the New York delegation leading into the election.

 Republican candidates prevailed in a total of eight congressional races in New York, while Democratic candidates prevailed in the other 21; thus, the GOP gained a total of six House seats in New York.
 The closest race occurred in New York's 1st congressional district, where Republican candidate Randy Altschuler did not concede to Democratic incumbent Congressman Tim Bishop until December 8.

 Overview

 Results of the 2010 United States House of Representatives elections in New York by district: